botaul/botmaster/README.md

 - Notify sender when the menfess sent or not
 - Tweet GIF and video
 - Post a Thread when characters > 280
-- Sync simple database (text) on github repository
+- Sync simple database (json) on github repository
 - Setting account from DM
 - Upload more than 4 media
 - Trigger words are not case-sensitive